What Is a Secured Loan and How Does It Work?

 How To Apply for a Secured Loan

-Sign your loan documents and get your money
+Sign your loan documents and get your money: It may take one to three business days to receive funds.

 A secured loan is the right choice in some — but not all — situations.
-Here's how to determine if a secured loan is a good fit for you.
+It can also help to compare it with other types of personal loans, depending on your needs.

 You need a large loan.